Social media posts by Gina Carano, who plays Cara Dune on The Mandalorian, have been called "abhorrent and unacceptable" by Lucasfilm.

 It has since been deleted.

-In the post, the former MMA fighter compared "hating someone for their political views" in the US to the treatment of Jewish people during the Holocaust in Nazi Germany.
+In the post, the former MMA fighter compared "hating someone for their political views" in the US to the treatment of Jewish people leading up to the Holocaust in Nazi Germany.

 Millions of Jewish people and other minorities were killed at the hands of the Nazis during World War Two.